CodeOptimization/algorithms/Search_in_Row_Column_Sorted_Matrix.md

 the location of 13 is either [0, 3] or [1, 1].

 # Analysis
+Let's say the size of matrix is n;

-1. The most trivial approach will be scan the matrix row by row and column by column, the complexity will be O(mn);
+1. The most trivial approach will be scan the matrix row by row and column by column, the complexity will be O(n);

 2. Since it's ordered in row and column, you may link that to "Binary search" immediately.
 As a result of this, we can divide the matrix by the middle element as below